10 tips to reduce your childcare costs from a money expert

 2. Research free after school clubs

-Organisations such as the YMCA, local authority play schemes or church groups or could be good places to investigate for free after school clubs and classes.
+Organisations such as the YMCA, local authority play schemes or church groups could be good places to investigate for free after school clubs and classes.

 They’re intended for parents who are unable to pick their children up after school, which can save on childcare.
 Services can be limited to only serving certain schools in the local area – but it’s definitely worth a look.